 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Google LLC reported total carbon emissions of approximately 15,185,200,000 kg CO2e.
-This figure includes Scope 1 emissions of about 73,100,000 kg CO2e, Scope 2 emissions of approximately 3,059,100,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 12,053,000,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 14,296,800,000 kg CO2e, with Scope 1 at approximately 79,400,000 kg CO2e, Scope 2 at about 3,423,400,000 kg CO2e (market-based), and Scope 3 emissions at around 10,794,000,000 kg CO2e.
-Google has set ambitious climate commitments, aiming for net-zero emissions across all operations and its value chain by 2030, a target initiated in 2023.
-Additionally, the company plans to reduce its Scope 1 and Scope 2 emissions by 50% from a 2020 baseline by 2030.
-These targets are cascaded from its parent company, Alphabet Inc., which oversees various sustainability initiatives.
-The emissions data reflects a comprehensive approach to climate accountability, with disclosures covering all three scopes of emissions.
-Google continues to enhance its sustainability efforts, aligning with industry standards and responding to global climate challenges.
+In 2021, Google LLC reported total carbon emissions of approximately 11.4 billion kg CO2e.
+This figure includes Scope 1 emissions of about 45.1 million kg CO2e, Scope 2 emissions of approximately 1.8 billion kg CO2e (market-based), and Scope 3 emissions of around 9.5 billion kg CO2e.
+The company has set ambitious climate commitments, aiming for net-zero emissions across all operations and its value chain by 2030, with a baseline year of 2023.
+For Scope 1 and Scope 2 emissions, Google has pledged to reduce these by 50% from a 2020 baseline by 2030.
+This commitment reflects a significant effort to mitigate its environmental impact and aligns with industry standards for climate action.
+The emissions data is cascaded from its parent company, Alphabet Inc., which oversees various sustainability initiatives, including those related to the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP).
+Overall, Google's climate strategy demonstrates a proactive approach to reducing greenhouse gas emissions, with clear targets and a commitment to transparency in its reporting.

 Access structured emissions data, company-specific emission factors, and source documents